 Go LED ~ Switching your decorative lights to LED ones will save significant energy.
 Many stores already have them on clearance, so if you couldn’t change them out for this year, get a jump start on your energy conservation for next time.

-Timing is Everything ~ Your lights only need to be on from sundown until bedtime.
+Timing is Everything ~ Your lights must be on from sundown until bedtime.
 Not only does turning lights off after 3-4 hours save you money, but it’s also safer!

 Ambiance ~ Put those holiday candles and new LED lights to good use.
 Set them up so you can turn off the overhead lights and enjoy the warm glow.